 These things are not unknown to us.
 We just do not want to think about them.
 But, this is the result, Solomon says, of not being taught to honor their parents.

 For one thing, you are missing the other sex in the responsibility department.
-And, that means that all the responsibility falls on the one parent, whichever sex they are.
-And so, he has to be mommy and daddy.
+That means that all the responsibility falls on the one parent, whichever sex they are.
+So, he has to be mommy and daddy.
 Or she has to be daddy and mommy.
-And, she is not equipped to do that.
+She is not equipped to do that.
 He is not equipped to do that.

 There are cases in which it somehow worked.
 But, usually it worked because the single parent has some kind of help or backing from their extended family—grandparents, aunts, uncles, etc. They help take up the slack.